article banner (priority)

 ListList

 Now you know that you can optimize your code to have primitives under the hood instead of wrapped types.
-Such optimization makes sense mainly on Kotlin/JVM and on some flavors of Kotlin/Native, but it doesn’t make any sense on Kotlin/JS.
-It should also be remembered that it makes sense only when operations on a number are repeated many times.
+Such optimization makes sense mainly on Kotlin/JVM and on some flavors of Kotlin/Native, but it doesn't make any sense on Kotlin/JS.
 Access to both primitive and wrapped types is relatively fast compared to other operations.
-The difference manifests itself when we deal with really big collections (we will discuss this in Item 55: Consider Arrays with primitives for performance-critical processing) or when we operate on an object intensively.
-Also, remember that forced changes might lead to less readable code.
+The difference manifests itself when we deal with bigger collections (we will discuss this in Item 58: Consider Arrays with primitives for performance-critical processing) or when we operate on an object intensively.
+Also, remember that forced changes might lead to less-readable code.
 This is why I suggest this optimization only for performance-critical parts of code and in libraries.
-You can find out what is performance-critical using a profiler.
+You can identify the performance-critical parts of your code using a profiler.

 Summary